 - Around water heaters

+Cockroaches could make you sick, but they aren't especially dangerous and aren't going to attack or bite you.
 As cockroaches move around your house, they shed their body parts and excrete feces and saliva.
-When these substances get into the air they have the same effect as dust mites in your house.
+When these substances get into the air they have an effect similar to that of dust mites in your house.
 They may trigger asthma or allergies when you inhale them.

 - Diarrhea